2008 Centurion Boats at the Glen: Qualifying

 For the second straight year, qualifying was cancelled due to rain, so the rulebook was used to set the starting field with Kyle Busch starting on pole based on owner's points.

 Failed to make race as qualifying was cancelled due to rain: Boris Said (#60) and Brian Simo (#34).

 Recap

 Kyle Busch set a new NASCAR record with his eighth win of the season, his sixteenth in all three major NASCAR series and swept the road course races by winning.
-A major accident with eight laps remaining led by Michael McDowell and David Gilliland colliding with one another causing a total of nine cars to be in a wreck, delaying the race under a red flag for 45 minutes.
+A major accident with eight laps remaining led by Michael McDowell and David Gilliland colliding with one another causing a total of nine cars to be in a wreck.
+Gilliland hit the tire barrier head on and got hit again 3 more times by Bobby Labonte, Dave Blaney, and by both Max Papis and Joe Nemechek.
+The wreck also collected Reed Sorenson, Michael Waltrip, and Sam Hornish Jr., who hit the yellow barrels on the entrance of pit road.
+It also caused Ryan Newman's car to stall but Newman had no damage.
+The wreck delayed the race under a red flag for 45 minutes.
 Kyle Busch's win also clinched a spot in the 2008 Chase for the Sprint Cup, which includes the top seed.